 If free magazine subscriptions are more your thing, ValueMags will be an amazing resource for you.
 It provides heavily discounted subscriptions to magazine subscriptions to services like Sports Illustrated, but free magazines are available from the service as well.

-Popular Science and Entertainment Weekly are two magazine subscriptions that have been given through the website.
 All you need to do is sign up for an account and provide shipping information to get free magazines mailed to you.

 10. Craigslist

 Good old Craigslist is still around today and can be a great resource for getting free books.
-The quality of free books and the number of them varies greatly depending on the area and day, and it can be a bit sketchy dealing with unknown people through classifieds.
+The quality of free books and the number varies greatly depending on the area and day, and it can be a bit sketchy dealing with unknown people through classifieds.

 Craigslist used to be the king of online classifieds and marketplaces before platforms like Facebook Marketplace showed up to take over.
 You can still find some good titles and other items on Craigslist, but proceed at your own risk!